 Please look at the SVN code tree to understand how files are to be placed.
 Please understand that the osFree SVN tree containg the code for an operating system and some toolkit tools.
-Do NOT place unrelated tools or applications in this tree.
+Please, DO NOT place unrelated tools or applications in this tree.
+The Toolkit is a set of helper utilities, which are built for development system (under which the OS is built).
+They are necessary for OS files building.